sanlocoz/cross-section/README.md

 	3.6.
 Drag .scr file from output_scr file to AutoCAD and you will get thousands of existing and planned cross-sections.

 ## Sample output
-This is the final result of the automation using Python programming:<br>
+This is the final result of the automation using Python programming (example of cross section template is given in master_cross folder):<br>

 <img src="img/9.PNG" alt="cross section" width="600"/>

+## What to do next?
+The organization of the program is still somewhat messy.
+In the future, for next development it is better to make the function pre condition and post condition clearly before jumping to code the program.